First Annual Conference on Aedes Invasive Mosquito COST ACTION (AIM-COST): with MC and WG Meeting of the COST Action CA17108

 The primary objectives for the Conference are to

 a) Provide a platform to showcase a number of related projects and agency activities (February 13th, afternoon/ 14th morning);

 b) Present a questionnaire to the participants to help assess how to harmonise existing surveillance and control guidelines, to be completed during the meeting by all participants (February 14th morning); and

 c) Present Work Group activities to the end of April 2019 and discuss plans for Work Group activities, Short Term Scientific Missions and Training Workshops during the next Grant Period (February 14th afternoon)

 The following participants are automatically eligible for reimbursement:

 - Management Committee Members (or MC Substitutes if the MC Members cannot attend);

 Those not in these categories who wish to attend the meeting and be reimbursed may apply by emailing firstname.lastname@example.org and attaching a letter of motivation (template/application form available at this link).

 Applications should be received by 10th January 2019.
-If the number of applicants exceeds the number that can be supported by the available budget, the Management Committee (MC) of the Action will select applicants to be reimbursed by e-vote.
-Selection will be based on the letter of motivation received, taking into account geographic and gender balance, and inclusiveness of Early Career Investigators.
-The list of participants selected for reimbursement will be announced by 15th January 2019.
-Formal invitations will then be sent out via the eCOST system.
-Applicants that apply but are not selected as eligible for reimbursement are nevertheless welcome to join the meeting at their own expenses.
+If the number of applicants exceeds the number that can be supported by the available budget, the Management Committee (MC) of the Action selected applicants to be reimbursed by e-vote.
+Selection was based on the letter of motivation received, taking into account geographic and gender balance, and inclusiveness of Early Career Investigators.
+The list of participants selected for reimbursement was announced by 15th January 2019.
+Formal invitations then were sent out via the eCOST system.
+Applicants that apply but are not selected as eligible for reimbursement are nevertheless welcome to join the meeting at their own expense.

 According to COST rules, all participants that are eligible for reimbursement are expected to initially pay all the expenses themselves and provide evidence of expenses incurred via the eCOST system.
-Participants will be reimbursed after the meeting for a maximum of two nights (12th & 13th of February).
+Participants were reimbursed after the meeting for a maximum of two nights (12th & 13th of February).